TimothyZh/MWSCAS2022SpikeSortingCriteria/README.md

 ## Memristor Crossbar Accuracy, Power and Area Simulation
 This study uses a semi-passive crossbar model proposed by Primeau et al. 2021[28], which is based on existing semi-passive crossbar models [26], [29].
 This model accounts for a variety of device non-idealities.
-The parameters for simulations are as follows:
+The parameters for accuracy simulations are as follows:
 - Wordline(WL) resistance: 20Ω
 - Bitline(BL) resistance: 20Ω
 - Size of crossbar: 64 by 64